BBG Watch History

 Programming and management scandals almost had led to VOA being defunded by Congress during World War II.
 The Voice of America was so compromised at that time that American trade unions had refused to cooperate with VOA on producing programs about American labor because they objected to the presence of communist sympathizers among VOA managers and programmers.
 Some of these VOA broadcasters later joined communist regimes in Eastern Europe.
-One of them was wartime VOA Polish Service journalist Stefan Arski who later published virulent anti-American propaganda in Poland’s communist media.
+One of them was wartime Office of War Information (OWI) propagandist and later VOA Polish Service journalist Stefan Arski.
+After losing his VOA job in February 1947, at that time in the U.S. State Department because of the new policy of replacing aliens with American citizens, he returned to Poland and published virulent anti-American propaganda in communist media.

 While during the war, VOA was dominated by pro-Soviet propagandists who coordinated American propaganda with Soviet officials and covered up Stalin’s crimes, by 1954 VOA was undergoing management reforms under pressure from Congress, improving its broadcasts, and receiving praise after years of heavy criticism.
 Newly-established Radio Free Europe was also being lauded in Congress for its programs to Poland and to other countries behind the Iron Curtain.
 In the early 1950s, RFE was quickly establishing its reputation for hard-hitting journalism in support of a democratic transformation in East Central Europe.